Ignition Poker Review

 Simplistic Site Design

 One thing that I love about Ignition is its simplistic design.
-Too many poker rooms think that you need to go all out with fancy graphics and animations to grab my attention, whereas all you need is a simple, easy-to-use design that gets me in the game as soon as possible.
+Many poker sites overload their interfaces with unnecessary graphics and animations, whereas all you need is a simple, easy-to-use design that gets me in the game as soon as possible.

 Anonymity at Ignition Poker